OrchardCMS/OrchardCore/src/docs/reference/modules/Sms/README.md

 When the `SMS` feature is enabled along with `Workflows`, a new "Send SMS" workflow task will be added to allow you to send SMS message using workflows.

+## SMS Notification (`OrchardCore.Notifications.Sms`)

+This feature provides you a way to send user notifications using SMS based on user preferences.
+[Click here](../Notifications/README.md) to read more about notifications.

 ## Credits

 ### Twilio